Congratulations Dr. Tanya Minasian

 Dr. Hussain used spinal tumor ablation with radiofrequency to remove the tumor and restore Dave's spine to health.
 “Prior to my surgery," Dave says, "it was quite difficult and painful to walk.
 When walking, I experienced shooting pains down my pelvis and could feel the pain from the tumor pressing against my spine.”
 The day after the procedure, he says, the pain was gone.
 Read the full story on this groundbreaking procedure.

 Concussions Explained by Dr. Tanya Minasian

-With school back in session, it’s the time of year that parents inquire about the concussion risks of contact sports.
-Pediatric neurosurgeon Dr. Tanya Minisian was asked to elaborate on the reality of concussions: what they are, why they are dangerous, and what sets a concussion apart from a minor bump.
+With school back in session, parents are starting to inquire about the risks of concussions within contact sports.
+Pediatric neurosurgeon Dr. Tanya Minasian was asked to elaborate on concussions: what they are, why they are dangerous, and what sets a concussion apart from a minor bump on the head?

 “This rapid acceleration and deceleration movement of the head causes the brain to bounce around in the skull,” Minasian says.
 "These shearing forces and other chemical changes in the brain can damage brain cells.”
 Even if the injury is not life-threatening or there is no skull fracture, a concussion is a traumatic brain injury that requires a doctor’s evaluation.

-Read the full story on traumatic brain injury and concussions with Dr. Minisian’s insights.
+Read the full story on traumatic brain injury and concussions for Dr. Minasian’s insights.

 Dr. Anish Sen Travels to Mozambique